• Skip to primary navigation

 • 1 cup water

-• 2 inches fresh ginger peeled and grated (about 1 ½ tbsp)
+• 2 inches fresh ginger peeled and grated (about 1 tbsp)

 • 2 tbsp white miso

-• 2 tbsp fresh lemon juice (about 1 large lemon)
+• 2-3 tbsp fresh lemon juice

-• 2 cups cilantro roughly chopped
+• 2 cups fresh cilantro roughly chopped

-• 4 green onions sliced
+• green onions sliced

 Instructions

-• While the barley is cooking, saute the diced onions in a few tablespoons of water or broth in a large soup pot or dutch oven over medium heat, until the onions are translucent.
-While the onions are cooking, add a pinch of salt.
+• In a large pot, saute the diced onion over medium heat until the onions are soft and translucent.
 Then add the sliced mushrooms and minced garlic and let it cook until the mushrooms start to brown.

-• Let the soup in the pot cool down a little bit (for about 5 minutes) and then stir in the miso paste broth that you just made, lemon juice, and roughly chopped fresh cilantro.
+• Let the soup in the pot cool down a little bit (for about 5 minutes) and then stir in the miso paste broth that you just made, lemon juice, and fresh cilantro.

 Notes